 8. Treat State-owned tobacco industry in the same way as any other tobacco industry.

-Consistent with its obligations under the Article 5.3 of the WHO FCTC, the Australian Government Department of Health maintains a public record of meetings held with the tobacco industry1 and the Australian Government is currently developing a Guidance Note to provide Australian Commonwealth agencies and Statutory Authorities with guidance on obligations under Article 5.3 of the WHO FCTC.2 For information on donations made by the tobacco industry to registered political parties, please see Chapter 10, Section 10.20.
+Consistent with its obligations under Article 5.3 of the WHO FCTC, the Australian Government Department of Health maintains a public record of meetings held with the tobacco industry 2 and the Australian Government has developed a Guidance Note for Public Officials on Interacting with the Tobacco Industry that provides guidance on obligations under Article 5.3 of the WHO FCTC.
+3 For information on donations made by the tobacco industry to registered political parties, please see Chapter 10, In Depth 10A.7.3.